The Best Japan Travel Tips

 Some Important Other Items

 Bring the OTC medicines you think you may need – eye drops, aspirin, sunblock, vitamins, allergy pills, antacids, deodorant, etc – prices for them in Japan are pretty much highway robbery.
-That said, do not take anything with stimulants, psuedoephedrine or opiods, or you could land yourself in serious trouble.
+That said, do not take anything with stimulants, Pseudoephedrine, CBD, THC etc., or you could land yourself in serious trouble.
 Plus if you are on some medication and unsure about if you can take it, then contact the Japanese government such as the local consulate or embassy.
-If you go to Japan in the summer, know that you will sweat like a pig unless you go way up north.
+If you go to Japan in the summer, know that you will sweat like a pig unless you go way up north or the higher mountains.

 Take a thin calculator, calculator watch, or a smart phone with a similar app for converting prices.